onehundredpercenttexan/rpostgis/README.md

 rpostgis
 ========

-This is the development area for the package `rpostgis`, which provides additional functions to the `RPostgreSQL` package to interface R with a PostGIS-enabled database, as well as convenient wrappers to common PostgreSQL queries.
+This is the development area for the package `rpostgis`, which provides functions to interface R with a PostGIS-enabled PostgreSQL databases, as well as convenient wrappers to common PostgreSQL queries.

-All functions require a database connection object (from the `RPostgreSQL` package) to a PostgreSQL database, e.g.:
+All functions require a database connection object (e.g., from the `RPostgreSQL` package) to a PostgreSQL database, e.g.:

     conn<-dbConnect("PostgreSQL",dbname='db_name',host='localhost',port='5432',user='postgres',password='PASSWORD')